RaviKantBadola/GoodReadsMasaiEv/README.md

 https://goodreadreport.netlify.app/
 ```

-### Note - i remove the email and password for the security perpose
+### Note - I removed the email and password for the security purpose

 # Thank you for visiting